chrisjshull/colibri/ReadMe.markdown

 #### License
 ###### source code:
-	New BSD License/Modified BSD License
+1. New BSD License/Modified BSD License

 ###### build binary:
-	You cannot redistribute and claim colibri builds.
-You cannot host colibri builds for public downloads except for private usage only.
+1. You cannot redistribute and claim colibri builds.
+2. You cannot host colibri builds for public downloads.
+3. Hosting colibri build downloads is granted for private usage only.
+4. None of these clauses apply to the Author and Github or any other entities endorsed by the Author.

 #### Menu Color Keys